grbot/varcall/align/README.md

 # Intro

-The Nextflow script runs bwa-mem, Picard markduplicates, GATK BQSR and samtool stat on a list of sample reads.
+The Nextflow script runs bwa-mem, Picard markduplicates, GATK BQSR and samtools flagstat on a list of sample reads.

-Please see `nextflow.conf` for bwa, GATK and samtools versions and references databases used.
+Please see `nextflow.conf` for bwa, GATK and samtools Singularity versions and references databases used.

 ## Sample sheet format

 Below is the sample sheet format.
 The sample sheet should be a tab delimmted text file and should be specified in `nextflow.config`.
 For the alignment run, SampleID, FastqR1 and FastqR2 columns are required.

 - FastqR1 and FastqR2 should contain the full path to the sample Fastq reads.
 - All collumns not used in this step (Gender, BAM, gVCF) should be filled in with a "."